bertrandchenal/tanker/README.md

 The dot notation also supports dictionnaries, so the above example whould work with `data={'code': '001'}`.
-The query arguments can also refer values from the configuration (which can be reach from the `ctx` object), like:
+The query arguments can also refer to values from the configuration (which can be reach from the `ctx` object), like:

     ctx.cfg['default_team'] = 'Red'
     cond = '(in name {default_team})'